MakeSchool-Tutorials/Makestagram-Swift-V3/P08-Handling-New-Users/content.md

 4. If _current isn't nil, it will be returned to the user.
 5. Create a custom setter method to set the current user.

-Now that we've created a User singleton, we need to make sure to set it once we recieve the user from the database we set the singleton with our custom setter method.
+Now that we've created a User singleton, we need to make sure to set it once we receive the user from the database we set the singleton with our custom setter method.
 After the singleton is set, it will remain in memory for the rest of the app's lifecycle.
-It can also be accessed from any view controller with the following code:
+It will be accessible from any view controller with the following code:

 ```
 let user = User.current
 ```

 Let's go ahead and make sure we set the current user.

+> [action]
-Add the following code in your Login View Controller:
+Open `LoginViewController` and add the following code in `authUI(_:didSignInWith:error:)`:
+>
 ```
-ref.observeSingleEvent(of: .value, with: { [unowned self] (snapshot) in
+userRef.observeSingleEvent(of: .value, with: { [unowned self] (snapshot) in
     if let user = User(snapshot: snapshot) {
         User.setCurrent(user)
+>
         let storyboard = UIStoryboard(name: "Main", bundle: .main)
         if let initialViewController = storyboard.instantiateInitialViewController() {
             self.view.window?.rootViewController = initialViewController